 - chilli sauce

-Soak the shiitake mushroom and black fungus in just-boiled water for at least 20 minutes.
+- Soak the shiitake mushroom and black fungus separately in just-boiled water for at least 20 minutes.
 Once done, rinse under cold water and cut into thin slices.

-Once the pot is boiling, turn down the heat to medium-low and add the shiitake mushrooms.
-Partially cover the pot with the lid and allow to simmer for 20 mins.
+- Once the pot is boiling, turn down the heat to medium-low and add the chicken and shiitake mushrooms.

-Add the fish sauce, sugar and pepper to the soup.
+- Add the black fungus, fish sauce, sugar and pepper to the soup.
 Check the seasoning and adjust to your taste.

 Assembling the Bowls

-Turn the heat up to medium-high and allow the soup to come to a rolling boil.
+- Turn the heat up to medium-high and allow the soup to come to a boil.

-Divide the noodles into bowls and pour boiling water into them.
-Strain the noodles and add the chicken, black fungus and bean sprouts (if using) on top.
+- Divide the glass noodles into bowls.
+Add the chicken, black fungus and bean sprouts (if using) on top.